arronelab/PDownB/README.md

 - **curvature_torsion_analysis.csv**: the output of **curvature_torsion_calculator.py** in the format: *Chain* | *Subsection* | *Curvature* | *Torsion*

 It is possible to get distributions for each secondary structure element using [DSSP](https://swift.cmbi.umcn.nl/gv/dssp/).
 If this is something you are interested in then please get in touch for more details.

+**c++Molecule** contains the code to make many predictions from one input file.
+There are two options: many predictions that are each one change from the input, or many predictions that are cumulative changes from the input.
+Compile the scripts using "sh makeFileChanges.sh" and "sh makeFileOneChange.sh".
+You will then have two executables "oneChanges" and "nChange".
+To run **oneChange**
+`sh getPredictionsOneChange.sh molname testname`